wmeira/gothongames/README.md

 - Environments configuration (`development`, `testing`, and `production`)
 - Blueprints (`main`, `auth`, `game`) are being used.
 - Unitary tests using Pytest
+- PEP 8 check using `pycodestyle`
+- Coverage test using `pytest-cov`

 ## Features